balderdashy/sails-docs/concepts/Configuration/Configuration.md

 ### Standard configuration files (`config/*`)

-A number of configuration files are included in new Sails apps by default.
+A number of configuration files are generated in new Sails apps by default.
 These boilerplate files include a number of inline comments, which are designed to provide a quick, on-the-fly reference without having to jump back and forth between the docs and your text editor.

 In most cases, the top-level keys on the `sails.config` object (e.g. `sails.config.views`) correspond to a particular configuration file (e.g. `config/views.js`) in your app; however configuration settings may be arranged however you like across the files in your `config/` directory.
 The important part is the name (i.e. key) of the setting- not the file it came from.